What's The Difference Between Organic And Non-Organic Essential Oils?- AAA

 Pesticides in Essential Oil Distillation

-Aromatherapist Robert Tisserand states that there may be no difference between organic and non-organic essential oils due to the insignificant amount of pesticides typically found in non-organic essential oils.[4]
+Aromatherapist Robert Tisserand notes that non-organic essential oil quality can often rival that of organic oils due to the insignificant amount of pesticides found in non-organic options.[4]

 SOURCES: